5 Ways to Ensure a Smooth Design Transfer Process

 1. Think About Transfer to Manufacturing from the Beginning

-If you don’t consider manufacturing until a product is nearing the end of development, you can be almost certain you’ll run into issues.
-Designing with only the product needs or user experience in mind with no foresight as to how the design will be produced inevitably leads to manufacturing delays or costly design changes.
+If you don’t consider manufacturing until a product is nearing the end of development, you can be almost certain you’ll run into manufacturing design transfer issues.
+Medical device designs that only take into consideration product needs or user experience with no foresight as to how the design will be produced will inevitably lead to manufacturing delays or costly design changes.
 The items you design have to be manufactured again and again.
 This process must be efficient and cost-effective, especially in the medical device industry.

 Don’t simply assume that the product development team will design for manufacturing.
 Involve manufacturing engineers or production team leaders in the design process to ensure the design can be reasonably manufactured at the necessary volumes.
-These experts can assist with determining a timeline, sourcing components, explaining options for approaching production, and offering solutions for challenges that may be faced.
-Involving them early in the design phase can prevent wasted time and money during production.
+These experts can assist with design transfer by determining a timeline, sourcing components, explaining options for approaching production, and offering solutions for challenges that may be faced.
+Involving them early in the design phase can prevent wasted time and money during medical device manufacturing.

 2. Clearly Designate and Follow Requirements for Design Transfer